kevin-j-m/kjm-blog/content/posts/railsconf-2024-program-committee.md

 To put together a great program, we need __your help__.
 I hope you'll consider submitting a talk proposal to our [CFP](https://sessionize.com/railsconf2024/), which is open until February 13.
 I want to read your proposal!

 Thank you to Ufuk Kayserilioglu and Andy Croll for inviting me to participate.
+Special thanks to past Program Committee members for answering my questions.

 Whether as a speaker or an attendee, I hope I'll see you in Detroit this May.